csev/deno-kv-admin/README.md

 https://dash.deno.com/

 At the `Overview` section, create a `New Playground`.
-Copy the contents of this file into the new Deno Playgrund application:
+Copy the contents of this file into the new Deno Playground application:

 https://github.com/csev/deno-kv-admin/blob/main/main.ts

 Paste it into the code panel of your Deno playground.
 Before you `Save and Deploy`, scroll to the bottom and delete the `Deno.cron()` method so your data does not get wiped out every hour.
 Or you could change the CRON string to something like ""0 0 1 * *" to clear your data once per month.